axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/layout-templates.rst

 Templates for development
 -------------------------

-Your Portal Project is dependent on PortalTemplate project, in which there are 7 templates that can be used directly.
+Your Portal Project is dependent on PortalTemplate project, in which there are 7 templates that can be used directly without iframes.
+In addition 3 templates are described to be used with iframes.

+Templates without IFrames:

 1. :ref:`Basic template <components-layout-templates-basic-template>`

-2. :ref:`IFrame Task template <components-layout-templates-iframe-task-template>`

-3. :ref:`Task template (Deprecated) <components-layout-templates-task-template>`

-4. :ref:`Task template 8 <components-layout-templates-task-template-8>`
+2. :ref:`Task template 8 <components-layout-templates-task-template-8>`

-5. :ref:`Deprecated task template 7 (Deprecated) <components-layout-templates-deprecated-task-template-7>`
+3. :ref:`Deprecated task template 7 (Deprecated) <components-layout-templates-deprecated-task-template-7>`

-6. :ref:`Two column template (Deprecated) <components-layout-templates-two-column-template>`
+4. :ref:`Two column template (Deprecated) <components-layout-templates-two-column-template>`

-7. :ref:`Task list template <components-layout-templates-task-list-template>`
+5. :ref:`Task list template <components-layout-templates-task-list-template>`

-8. :ref:`Case list template <components-layout-templates-case-list-template>`
+6. :ref:`Case list template <components-layout-templates-case-list-template>`

-9. :ref:`Default homepage template <components-layout-templates-default-homepage-template>`
+7. :ref:`Default homepage template <components-layout-templates-default-homepage-template>`

+Templates to use with IFrame:

+1. :ref:`IFrame Task template <components-layout-templates-iframe-task-template>` (Template used internally by portal to configure iframes)

+2. :ref:`Task template (Deprecated) <components-layout-templates-task-template>`

+3. :ref:`frame-8 template <components-layout-templates-frame-8-template>` (Provided by core, use Serenity theme)

 These templates have the same header, which is a menu of applications that you configure in Administration page.
 Since version 8.0, Portal